Planning can be stressful but is an important step in preparing for your study abroad.

 Join us on Facebook

-Check out the UCEAP Reciprocity student page and meet other students like you who are coming to UC.
+Check out the UCEAP Reciprocity page to get campus news.

 Get the latest news in brief messages of 280 characters maximum.